 The Company entered into a license agreement with PCI under which PCI leases space on certain of the towers for its telecommunications equipment.
-This license agreement commenced on January 1, 1995 and expires on December 31, 2008, at which time PCI has the option to renew the license agreement for an additional three year term.
-In order to secure the payment of its monthly license fees to the Company, PCI has deposited \$1,500,000 in an escrow account.
-This amount is presented as restricted cash and site rental deposits on the Company's consolidated balance sheet.
+This license agreement was assumed by Nextel Communications, Inc. ("Nextel") upon its acquisition of PCI in 1997.
+The license agreement commenced on January 1, 1995 and expires on December 31, 2008, at which time Nextel has the option to renew the license agreement for an additional three year term.